JacobLey/juniper/README.md

 Not _every_ property can be set in the constructor, and must be set via a method.
 This limitation is usually due to restrictions of type inference on the constructor alone.

 Schema Constructors make heavy use of [Typescript Generics](https://www.typescriptlang.org/docs/handbook/2/generics.html).
-The usage of these generics should generally be seen as internal, and make break in unannounced ways in future releases.
-The one exception is `CustomSchema`, whose type is provided via the Generic.
+The usage of these generics should be seen as internal, and may break in unannounced ways in future releases.
+The one exception is `CustomSchema`, whose type is provided via the Generic parameter.

 Juniper instances are immutable, so every method returns a _clone_ of the original instance, with the provided changes.